adamcharnock/django-hordak/docs/index.rst

 Hordak is ``tested against``:

- * Django <= 4.2
+ * Django 4.2, 5.0
  * Python >= 3.8
- * Postgres >= 9.5 or MariaDB >= 10.5 (MySQL >= 8.0)
+ * Postgres >= 9.5, and with partial support for MariaDB >= 10.5 (MySQL >= 8.0)

-Postgres or MariaDB / MySQL are required (MySQL support as of Hordak 1.14.0).
 Other databases (e.g. SQLite) are unsupported.
 This is due to the database constraints we apply to ensure data integrity.
-Others may be supported in future, volunteers welcome.

 .. toctree::
     :maxdepth: 2